warthog9/tenstorrent.github.io/syseng/softwaresetup.md

 # Software Setup

-Once the e75/e150 card is installed, you'll need to follow these steps in this order to update the firmware  and install the necessary utilities to get the most from your Grayskull™ card.
+Once your Tenstorrent hardware is physically set up, you'll need to follow these steps in this order to update the firmware and install the necessary utilities.